airbnb/lottie/home.md

 # Lottie for&nbsp;[Android](https://github.com/airbnb/lottie-android), [iOS](https://github.com/airbnb/lottie-ios), [Web](https://github.com/airbnb/lottie-web), [React Native](https://github.com/airbnb/lottie-react-native), and [Windows](https://aka.ms/lottie)

-Lottie is a library for Android, iOS, Web, and Windows that parses [Adobe After Effects](http://www.adobe.com/products/aftereffects.html) animations exported as json with [Bodymovin](https://github.com/airbnb/lottie-web) and renders them natively on mobile and on the web!
+Lottie is a library for Android, iOS, Web, and Windows that parses [Adobe After Effects](http://www.adobe.com/products/aftereffects.html) animations exported as JSON with [Bodymovin](https://github.com/airbnb/lottie-web) and renders them natively on mobile and on the web!

-For the first time, designers can create **and ship** beautiful animations without an engineer painstakingly recreating it by hand.
-They say a picture is worth 1,000 words so here you go:
+For the first time, designers can create **and ship** beautiful animations without an engineer painstakingly recreating them by hand.
+They say a picture is worth 1,000 words, so here you go:

 ![Lottie Logo animation](images/Introduction_00_sm.gif ':size=500')

-The above animation was created in After Effects, and can be rendered natively across all platforms with a simple json file.
+The above animation was created in After Effects and can be rendered natively across all platforms with a simple JSON file.

 ## Sponsors